Household Bubbling Strategies for Epidemic Control and Social Connectivity: Results

 \subsection{Results with no bubble merging}

 In this section, we will present the results of our model for Argentina without household merging as our baseline scenario.
 The corresponding results for other countries are provided in the Supplementary Material.
 For the simulations, we use the empirical household size distribution $P(s)$ and the worker distribution $P(w|s)$ shown in Sec.~\ref{sec.houseNet}.
 Recall that in our model, only workers have external contacts.
 Here, we will explore two distributions for $P(k_E)$: \begin{itemize} \item $Pois(\lambda=2,k_{min}=1,k_{max}=5)$, representing a scenario in which workers have on average about two external contacts.
-Here, $\langle k_E\rangle\approx 2.23$ and $\langle k_E^2\rangle\approx 6.27$, so we will say that this case corresponds to a network with homogeneous external connections.
-We will also refer to this scenario as ER. \item $PL(\lambda=2.5,k_{min}=1,k_{max}=100)$, representing a scenario in which many workers have very few external contacts, while a smaller number have many.
-Here, $\langle k_E\rangle\approx 1.80$ and $\langle k_E^2\rangle\approx 13.8$, so we will say that this case corresponds to a network with heterogeneous external connections.
-We will also refer to this scenario as SF. \end{itemize} For our numerical simulations, we generate random networks with cliques using a variant of the configuration model (see Ref.~\cite{molloy1995critical}), and on top of them, we simulate the discrete-time SIR epidemic process described in Sec.~\ref{sec.epidmod}.
+Here, $\langle k_E\rangle\approx 2.23$ and $\langle k_E^2\rangle\approx 6.27$. \item $PL(\lambda=2.5,k_{min}=1,k_{max}=100)$, representing a scenario in which many workers have very few external contacts, while a smaller number have many.
+Here, $\langle k_E\rangle\approx 1.80$ and $\langle k_E^2\rangle\approx 13.8$. \end{itemize}

+Although these two distributions have a similar mean number of external contacts, they differ in their level of heterogeneity.
+Following the criterion introduced in Sec.~\ref{sec.houseNet}, we quantify this heterogeneity through the difference $\langle k_E^2\rangle-\langle k_E\rangle$.
+For the ER case, this difference is $\langle k_E^2\rangle-\langle k_E\rangle\approx 4.04$, whereas for the SF case it is $\langle k_E^2\rangle-\langle k_E\rangle\approx 12.0$.
+Therefore, the ER network has lower degree heterogeneity, while the SF network has higher degree heterogeneity.
+In this sense, we will refer to the ER case as having more homogeneous external connections and to the SF case as having more heterogeneous external connections.

+For our numerical simulations, we generate random networks with cliques using a variant of the configuration model (see Ref.~\cite{molloy1995critical}), and on top of them, we simulate the discrete-time SIR epidemic process described in Sec.~\ref{sec.epidmod}.

 In Fig. 3a-b, we display the fraction of recovered people $R$ at the final stage in the $\beta^I-\beta^E$ plane, obtained from our numerical simulations for homogeneous (ER) and heterogeneous (SF) external connections.
 From these figures, we can observe two different phases: an epidemic phase in which a macroscopic fraction of the population became infected ($R>0$), and a disease-free phase, in which only a negligible number of people were infected ($R\approx 0$).
 The boundary separating these phases defines the critical curve $(\beta^I_c,\beta^E_c)$.